 Advantages over other discontinuum approaches:

 - Ability to represent a zero initial porosity condition

-- simulate interlocked, irregular block shapes which provides resistance to block rotation (i.e., moments) after contact breakage.
+- Interlocked irregular block shapes that provides resistance to block rotation (moments) after contact breakage

 - High uniaxial compressive strength to tensile strength ratios and friction angles